awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 1. For **Service software release**, use the documentation link to compare your current version to the latest version\.
 Then choose **Update**\.

-**To schedule a service software update \(AWS CLI and AWS SDKs\)**
+**To request a service software update \(AWS CLI and AWS SDKs\)**

-You can use the following commands to see if an update is available, check upgrade eligibility, and schedule an update:
+You can use the following commands to see if an update is available, check upgrade eligibility, and request an update:
 + `describe-elasticsearch-domain` \(`DescribeElasticsearchDomain`\)
 + `start-elasticsearch-service-software-update` \(`StartElasticsearchServiceSoftwareUpdate`\)

 For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md)\.

 **Tip**
-After scheduling an update, you might have a narrow window of time in which you can cancel it\.
+After requesting an update, you might have a narrow window of time in which you can cancel it\.
 Use the console or `stop-elasticsearch-service-software-update` \(`StopElasticsearchServiceSoftwareUpdate`\) command\.

 ## Configuring a Multi\-AZ Domain<a name="es-managedomains-multiaz"></a>